Former Congressman And Talk Radio Host Joe Walsh Announces Trump Primary Challenge

 In October 2016, Walsh said on Twitter that he was backing Trump for president, saying: "On November 9th, if Trump loses, I'm grabbing my musket.
 You in?"

-Walsh was pulled off the air from his radio show in 2014 following his use of racial slurs in a discussion over the controversy around the Washington Redskins.
-He later tweeted that: "I'm trying to have an honest, adult conversations about words without resorting to alphabet soup phrases(C-word, N-word, etc)"
+Walsh was pulled off the air from his radio show in 2014 following his use of racial slurs in a discussion over the controversy around the Washington Redskins name.
+He later tweeted: "I'm trying to have an honest, adult conversations about words without resorting to alphabet soup phrases(C-word, N-word, etc)."

+Walsh, who has called President Barack Obama a "Muslim" and a "traitor," told George Stephanopoulos on ABC News's This Week on Sunday that he has apologized for those comments, saying he feels responsible for some of Trump's incendiary rhetoric.

+"I helped create Trump.
+There's no doubt about that.
+The personal ugly politics.
+I regret that," Walsh said.
+"Now we have a guy in the White House, that's all he does."